MichelleFdo/codeigniter/README.md

+#uKnit
+##a web online shop that sales Knitting items and clothes
-# This is a codeigniter based inventory managment system with simple CRUD operations.
+This is a codeigniter based inventory managment system with simple CRUD operations.